bennett39/100-days-of-code/log.md

 **Link to work** Commits in `twitter-bot`

+### Day 47: January 1, 2018

+**Today's Progress** Brief coding session today with New Years stuff.
+I added funtionality to `twitter-bot` that also looks for any mentions of me (@bennettgarner) and automatically likes those tweets as well.

+**Thoughts** Reading the Tweepy and API docs is a little confusing.
+Idk what I'd do without Stack Overflow.
+It's challenging b/c the docs DO provide everything you need, but it's often buried or doesn't include any example code of how it actually works.

+**Links** Commits in `twitter-bot`

-### Day 47: January 2, 2018
+### Day 48: January 2, 2018

-**Today's Progress** Didn't code yesterday b/c New Years.
-Back at it today and I'm working on a fun little project where I build a Sudoku solver.
+**Today's Progress** Back at it today and I'm working on a fun little project where I build a Sudoku solver.
 Trying to learn a little graph theory and get a working solution, even if it's a little messy at first.

 **Thoughts** I'm not really sure how I'm going to make this Sudoku solver work.
 Checking all the possible permutations of 81 squares is not